newlandsvalley/elm-abc2vextab/README.md

 * Slurs (it seems as if these are supported in VexFlow but not yet available in VexTab syntax.
 The closest approach appears to be a bend which only associates two adjacent notes)
 * Grace notes

+There are some required features where it is unclear whether or not VexTab supports them:

+* Changing time signature, key, clef mid-stave
+* Textual attributes of the complete tune (title, tempo, composer etc.)

 ## examples

 __scoreEditor.html__ is an interactive editor for ABC scores.
 As each edit is made to the ABC, then, (assuming it is valid), the amended score is displayed.
 It is built from ScoreEditor.elm.
 To build, cd to the examples directory and invoke compilee.sh.